-Our family friendly Malawi itinerary starts on foot, with one of Malawi’s only child-friendly walking safaris at Game Haven Lodge, where you can get up close and personal with wildlife in this predator free park with your guide.
+Our family-friendly Malawi itinerary starts on foot, with one of Malawi’s only child-friendly walking safaris at Game Haven Lodge, where you can get up close and personal with wildlife in this predator-free park with your guide.

 You stay here for two nights, allowing the children to acclimatise and recover from the long-haul flight before heading deeper into the bush to Malawi’s only ‘Big Five’ Nature Reserve, Majete, where you’ll stay in luxury at Mkulumadzi Lodge by Robin Pope Safaris for two nights.
 Robin Pope Safaris actively encourage family safaris, so much so that they have special privileges when travelling as a family.

-Our family-friendly Malawi itinerary features the perfect mix of exciting bush and boat safari in with restorative lakeside living, leaving you relaxed and rejuvenated with unforgettable family memories to travel home with.
+Our family-friendly Malawi itinerary features the perfect mix of exciting bush and boat safari with restorative lakeside living, leaving you relaxed and rejuvenated with unforgettable family memories to travel home with.

-Game Haven Lodge is a stunning 500-acre private game park and lodge, set in one of the last remaining indigenous forests and grasslands of the Shire Highlands in Southern Malawi.
+Game Haven Lodge is a stunning 500-acre private game park and lodge set in one of the last remaining indigenous forests and grasslands of the Shire Highlands in Southern Malawi.
 Game Haven is one of the few places in Malawi with child-friendly walking safaris.

-The patient and engaging guides will take you on a walk around the reserve, teaching you all about animal tracking with dung and footprints on the lookout for the six species of antelope in the park as well as giraffe and zebra.
+The patient and engaging guides will take you on a walk around the reserve, teaching you all about animal tracking with dung and footprints on the lookout for the six species of antelope in the park, as well as giraffe and zebra.

 Wake early for your morning safari by foot, vehicle or bicycle before returning for a hearty breakfast on the veranda surrounded by the four-legged residents drinking from the watering hole below.

 You have the whole day to explore Chimwenya Game Park and Game Haven.
-There are plenty of activities to keep the whole family occupied; swim in Lake Bvumbwe under the watchful gaze of giraffe, go on a horse ride, swim in the swimming pool, go fishing for Bass and Tilapia or climb the rock-climbing wall.
+There are plenty of activities to keep the whole family occupied: swim in Lake Bvumbwe under the watchful gaze of a giraffe, go on a horse ride, swim in the swimming pool, go fishing for Bass and Tilapia or climb the rock-climbing wall.

 Relax in the evening with an ice-cold Malawian gin and tonic overlooking the endless vistas as the sun sets before tucking into a delectable a la carte dinner at Ambrosia restaurant, with plenty of child-friendly dishes.